The morning I wish to achieve and the morning I actually have. Oh wait, those are about to change.

 I love those early mornings when I am up and accomplishing (twice as fast and twice as efficiently, I might add, than in the evening hours).
 The house is asleep and I get to have some “me” time before my “mommy time” begins.
 Those early mornings are energizing.

 Some women are naturally morning people.
 But not me.
-I’m the push-snooze-one-time-too-many-kinda-girl.
+I’m the push-snooze-one-time-too-many kinda girl.
 Especially on cold winter mornings.
 I’ve noticed how different my days are when I start them the right.
 I want more of that.
 I can do this, right?
 I know I can.
-Especially now, when daylight savings ends and we find ourselves with a extra hour each morning.
+Especially now, when daylight savings ends and we find ourselves with an extra hour each morning.
 (Yes, I know that feeling only lasts like a day or two, but hey, let a girl dream).

 This routine (see below) is a wonderful way to start my day.
 I know it, because it has (occasionally) happened.
 My goal is, to make it into a habit.